 Sodomy was the word used at the time in reference to anal sex and any other homosexual sexual activity.
 Justice systems still use it today, but usually it refers to cases of rape.
 Harriette Andreadis book Sappho in Early Modern England: Female Same- Sex Literary Erotics, 1550-1714 (2001) examines the status of Sappho and the Sapphic tradition in female literary creativity and same-sex erotic love in early modern England.
 Even back in Roman times, homosexual behavior existed: there are drawings and art objects that exist from that time like the Warren.
 You can read more about this by searching the Internet for “Homosexuality in ancient Rome”.

-If we look at history, Catholics and Christians targeted African American people before the 1950 in America with segregation and Aboriginals have suffered mistreatment from religious institutions and the government, approximately from 1880 to 1940.
+If we look at history, Catholics and Christians targeted African American people before the 1950 in America with segregation and Indigenous people have suffered mistreatment from religious institutions and the government, approximately from 1880 to… now.
 All this is quite well documented.
-Canada forced young Aboriginal people (because adults where to hard to re-educate) to conform and attend religiously run schools that striped them of their culture and language..
+Canada forced young Indigenous people (because adults where to hard to re-educate) to conform and attend religiously run schools that striped them of their culture and language..

 In Quebec, Canada, the Roman Catholic Church had a firm hold, controlling what people saw and what they thought using all kinds of method including radio, papers, books, schools and films to coerce the population, even the very poor, into giving money to the church and being faithful.
 Before television was introduced to Quebec, from approximately 1890 to the 1960s, the Catholic clergy basically controlled cinematography and priests were making “documentaries” (propaganda films).